RobotPajamas/ble113-ota-ios/README.md

 # ble113-ota-ios

+## This project is no longer maintained as the BLE113 is a "legacy" product for Silicon Labs

 Firmware and iOS code to have Over-The-Air updates to the BLE113 (or any Bluegiga Bluetooth device)

 Please refer to http://www.sureshjoshi.com/embedded/ble113-ota-over-the-air-programming/ for a quick summary.